 Credit: Ivan Ṡprajc

-2. Valeriana, Mexico: A Forgotten Maya Megacity
+2. Valeriana, Mexico: A Massive Maya Metropolis Lost to Time

 Could these be the remnants of the long-rumored “lost cities” of the Amazon?
 Excavations here could revolutionize our understanding of pre-Columbian South America.